Serrin/Celestra-beta/README.md

 `sleep(ms).then(callback);` | __Stability: 4 - Stable.__<BR>his is an alias of the `delay(ms).then(callback);`.
 `T();` | __Stability: 4 - Stable.__<BR>This function returns true.
 `timestampID([size=21[,alphabet= "123456789ABCDEFGHJKLMNPQRSTUVWXYZabcdefghijkmnopqrstuvwxyz"]]);` | __Stability: 4 - Stable.__<BR>Generate a timestamp based sortable ID.
 The size parameter is optional and the default value is 21, but if the given value smaller than 12, then the value will be 12.
 The alphabet parameter is optional and the default value is `"123456789ABCDEFGHJKLMNPQRSTUVWXYZabcdefghijkmnopqrstuvwxyz"`, same as BASE58.
 The return value is the generated id (string).<BR>Example ID:`"00lirtqi4e-wgGn8vGPyY"`
+`toObject(value);`| __Stability: 4 - Stable.__<BR>If the given value is not null or undefined, then the return value is an object, which has been converted from the value, else a `TypeError()` will be throwned.<BR>If the given value is an object, function or symbol, then the original value will return.
 `unBind(function);` | __Stability: 4 - Stable.__<BR> __Old name before v5.4.1:__ `toFunction`.<BR>Returns an unbinded function from an object method.
 The function parameter is mandatory.